-Brisbane’s newest bar is being pegged as a game changer.
-Howard Smith Wharves came alive on Thursday with the launch of its centrepiece, Mr Percival’s.
+One of Brisbane’s newest bars is being pegged as a game changer.
+Howard Smith Wharves came alive in late November with the launch of its centrepiece, Mr Percival’s.
 Built over the river directly under the Story Bridge, it’s unlike anything else the city has seen.

 Mr Percival’s – named after the pelican in the classic Australian book Storm Boy – has been a labour of love for Howard Smith Wharves director Adam Flaskas, who has dreamed for years of bringing a world-class waterside venue to Brisbane.